 Type your paragraph here.

-We provide what we believe to be the most HUMANE, COMPREHENSIVE and EFFECTIVE rattlesnake avoidance training for dogs.
+We provide what many customers tell us they feel is the most HUMANE, COMPREHENSIVE and EFFECTIVE rattlesnake avoidance training for dogs they have experienced.